 Trying to explain the large-scale phenomenon, he suggests the existence of four psychological conditions that allowed for mass formation as we are experiencing.

 1. Lack of social bond – the American Sociological Review report found that 25% of people don’t have a single close friend.
-The millennials and Generation Z are lonelier than any other U.S. demographic.
-The psychological, social media paradox reveals that time spent on social media interacting between the ‘avatars’ does not create a community with connections where individuals can create intimate relationships through shared experience.
+Millennials and Generation Z are lonelier than any other U.S. demographic.
+The psychological, social media paradox reveals that time spent on social media interacting with the ‘avatars’ does not create a community with connections where individuals can create intimate relationships through shared experience.

 2. Lack of meaning and sense in life – in the book “Bullshit Jobs’, David Graeber showed that 50% of surveyed people recognized their jobs as meaningless.
 A Gallup poll from 2012 completed in 142 countries revealed that 63% of responders disclosed being disengaged at work and sleepwalking during the workday.

 3. Free-floating anxiety – is the third condition for a rise in mass formation.
 A quick count of prescriptions each year shows that there’s no denying how crushing levels have become prevalent throughout our communities with depression medication or anti-anxiety drugs.
 Data shows that one in six U.S. adults reported taking a psychiatric drug, such as an antidepressant or a sedative, in 2013.
 During 2015–2018, 13.2% of adults used antidepressants in the past 30 days